-Therefore, here is my best advice for the CEO/Small Business Owner/Pastor for when things are going wrong in the organization:
+As a result of my experience, here is my best advice for the CEO/Small Business Owner/Pastor when things are going wrong in the organization:

-- Your employees have less motivation to work hard; some will disappear too.
+- The people trying to follow you – your team – will have less motivation to work hard.
+Some will disappear too.

-- You will never solve the problems as an absentee leader.
+- Ultimately, you will never solve the problems as an absentee leader.
+Leadership requires active participation in the problems.

-- You most likely won’t be there to see the turnaround if and when it begins.
+- And, far worse, you most likely won’t be there to see the turnaround if and when it begins.
+And, your absence may even insure a rebound never comes.

-Looking back on the situation, you’ll be glad you continued to lead strong.
+Looking back on the situation, from my humbled perspective, you’ll be glad you continued to lead strong to the end.